Elio Leoni Sceti: The Craftory

 In May 2018 Leoni Sceti co-founded The Craftory, an investment house for consumer product challenger brands.
 The Craftory invests in owner-operated companies with annual revenues of more than $10m, in sectors including beauty, health, food, beverages and household products.
 It is the first investment group to focus on growing challenger brands across the consumer packaged goods space.

-Leoni Sceti and co-founder Ernesto Schmitt launched The Craftory with $300m in investment capital, including $60m from Spice Private Equity.
+Leoni Sceti and co-founder Ernesto Schmitt launched The Craftory with $300 million in investment capital, including $60m from Spice Private Equity.

-Other positions
+Other activities

+In April 2015, cosmetics group Coty announced Leoni Sceti was to become its new CEO in July.
+Two months later, the company said he had "reconsidered and decided not to join Coty."
+He was paid $1.8 million in severance.

-Elio Leoni Sceti has been a non-executive board member of beverage and brewing multinational Anheuser-Busch InBev since April 2014.
+Leoni Sceti has been a non-executive board member of beverage and brewing multinational Anheuser-Busch InBev since April 2014.
 In December 2017 he became a board member of the chocolate and cocoa manufacturer Barry Callebaut.
 He is co-founder and chairman of The Leoni Sceti Group, a UK-based firm with interests in real estate, private equity and venture capital.

 Leoni Sceti is a councilor and director at the non-profit organisation One Young World and a board member at Room to Read, a non-profit organization for improving literacy and gender equality in education in the developing world.